sophstad/france/README.md

 # France

 ## About
-France by Numbers is a site that presents my summer abroad in Paris using data that I gathered while abroad.
+France by Numbers is a site that presents my abroad in Paris using data that I gathered while abroad.
 The data was collected using [Last.fm](https://last.fm), [Reporter](https://www.reporter-app.com), and [Sleep Cycle](http://www.sleepcycle.com), all of which I'd recommend highly.

 ## Structure
 ```